xpepper/tracco/README.md

 bundle install
 ```

+Full Disclosure: this library is still work-in-progress, so if you find anything missing or not functioning as you expect it to, please [open an issue on github](https://github.com/xpepper/trello_effort_tracker/issues).

+## Requirements
+* [mongoDB](http://www.mongodb.org/) - macosx users with homebrew will just run 'brew install mongodb' to have mongoDB installed on their machine.
+* (optional) [rvm](https://rvm.io/rvm/install/) is useful (but optional) for development

 ### <a id="api_key"></a>Where do I get an API key?
 Log in to Trello with your account and visit [https://trello.com/1/appKey/generate](https://trello.com/1/appKey/generate) to get your developer\_public\_key.